180D-FW-2021/Team1/README.md

 Directory: `speech`

-## Communications
+## Gesture Recognition
-Communication interface for the two Raspberry Pis and laptop to talk to one another and the TV.
-Uses MQTT publisher/subscriber model.
+Uses a programmed BerryIMU to detect specific hand motions.
+Uses MQTT to communicate detected gestures to the subscriber Raspberry Pi.

-Directory: `comms`
+Directory: `gesture`

 ## GUI
 Graphical user interface created with TKinter to help the user orient themselves with the product.
 Includes video tutorials of how to use the product.
 Launches the speech recognition and pose recognition modules on the user's computer.

 Directory: `gui`

+## Communications
+Communication interface for the two Raspberry Pis and laptop to talk to one another and the TV.
+Uses MQTT publisher/subscriber model.

+Directory: `comms`

 ## Demonstration
 Demonstrations of our individual subcomponents of our projects working.